zoltanctoth/bigdata-training/commandline.md

 ```

 * *Excercise*:
-display only the *state* and the *bird_size* columns of Airplane accidents
+display only the *state* and the *bird size* columns of Airplane accidents
 ```
-cat birdstrikes.csv | grep Airplane | cut -d, -f5,8
+cat birdstrikes.csv | grep Airplane | cut -d, -f5,9
 ```

 * *Excercise*: